 Markov chain Monte Carlo (MCMC) is notoriously difficult to scale to problems having high-dimensional latent variables ("big models"), which arise in many scientific and engineering applications.
 We are working on an alternative to MCMC that we call the "Bouncy Particle Sampler" (BPS), which imports ideas from the field of molecular simulation to address this challenge.

-Preprint of follow-up work, on the geometric ergodicity of BPS
+Another follow-up prepring, on the geometric ergodicity of BPS

 As a result of advances in sequencing technologies, the fields of computational and statistical phylogenetics, which are concerned with the modelling and inference of evolutionary relationships, have been growing rapidly in recent years.
 I am particularly interested in computationally-intensive Bayesian methods and inference of complex evolutionary models.